 Is there a difference between Hashimoto’s and Hypothyroidism?

-Now that we’ve gotten that out of the way, one key difference when working with Hashimoto’s client’s that needs to be considered is the state of their immune system.
-After all it is the immune system that produces thyroid antibodies.
-So, treatment and care should be focused on both immune system and thyroid health.
+Now that we’ve gotten that out of the way, one key difference when working with Hashimoto’s clients that needs to be considered is the state of their immune system.
+After all, it is the immune system that produces thyroid antibodies.
+So, treatment and care should be focused on both the immune system and thyroid health.

-➡️Identifying and remove all food intolerances and sensitivities
+➡️Identifying and removing all food intolerances and sensitivities

 ➡️Testing and supplementing with therapeutic doses of vitamin D

 ➡️Using immune-modulating herbs such as astragalus and cordyceps

 ➡️Assessing for other hormone imbalances, such as estrogen dominance and healthy cortisol levels